danielperna84/custom_homematic/README.md

 instance_name:
   required: true
   description:
     Name of the HA instance.
-This has to be unique for each configured hub.
-Allowed characters are A-z and 0-9.
+Allowed characters are a-z and 0-9.
     If you want to connect to the same CCU instance from multiple HA installations this instance_name must be unique on every HA instance.
   type: string
 host: